 Parking in Lisbon: Paid street parking

-Almost the entire city centre is equipped with street parking meters.
+Almost the entire city center is equipped with street parking meters.
 Carefully choose where you park your car in Lisbon, making sure you find the nearest parking meter displaying all the information about timetables, rates, etc. Parking spaces vary from one area of the city to another: in the old town, there are red areas, where the maximum parking time is 2 hours.
 In other zones (yellow and green), you can park for up to 4 hours, and eventually extend your parking time by simply purchasing a new ticket and placing it on the dashboard.

 Parking is usually charged Monday to Friday between 8:00 a.m. and 8:00 p.m. and Saturday between 8:00 a.m. and 6:00 p.m.
 Parking is therefore free on Sundays.